Rethinking value in a fast-changing landscape

-For a lot of firms, the primary focus right now has been on how to overcome supply chain and distribution challenges in getting existing products to existing customers.
+For a lot of firms, the primary focus right now is on how to overcome supply chain and distribution challenges in getting existing products to existing customers.
 This has chiefly been accomplished by altering existing products and services so that they can be consumed either via digital channels or contactless methods.
-Prime examples of this are gyms shifting to online streaming, restaurants offering contactless delivery or collection and event organisers running conferences via video conferencing.
+Prime examples of this are gyms shifting to online streaming, restaurants offering contactless delivery or collection, and event organisers running conferences via video.

 This is a time to be creative in how we connect and serve our customers.
 With this comes the opportunity to deepen relationships, address new customer groups, embrace new technology and think of entirely new ways to create value.